 Chemical Properties of Copper

 Copper just like other metals creates copper oxides the moment they get some air exposure.
 This means that the reaction happens with oxygen present in the air and copper.
-This is not similar to the formation of rust that happens on metals like iron and actually would from protective layer that preserve the metal.
+This is not similar to the formation of rust that happens on metals like iron and actually would from the protective layer that preserves the metal.